Italian Love Cake with Ricotta and Chocolate Layers

 Tips to Make Italian Love Cake

-• Use room-temperature eggs in the ricotta layer for smoother blending.
+• Use room-temperature eggs in the ricotta layer so it blends smooth and creamy.

-• Drain excess liquid from ricotta if it seems very watery to prevent a runny filling.
+• Drain ricotta if it looks watery to prevent a loose middle layer.

-• Spread the cake mix batter evenly over the ricotta to avoid thin spots.
+• Spread the cake batter gently over the ricotta to avoid mixing the layers.

-• Mix the instant chocolate pudding with cold milk and whisk until smooth before folding in whipped topping.
+• Whisk the pudding with cold milk until completely smooth before adding whipped topping.

 Common Mistakes to Avoid